CrypticSignal/video-quality-metrics/README.md

 5. [Optional] Peak Signal-to-Noise-Ratio (PSNR)
 6. [Video Multimethod Assessment Fusion (VMAF)](https://github.com/Netflix/vmaf) - a perceptual video quality assessment algorithm developed by Netflix.

-**In addition to the above, a graph is created for each CRF value/preset that the video was encoded with, showing the variation of the SSIM, PSNR and VMAF throughout the encoded video.
-[Here's](CRF%2023.png) an example of the graph that is created.**
+**In addition to the above, a graph is created for each preset/CRF value, showing the variation of the SSIM, PSNR and VMAF throughout the transcoded video.
+[Here's](CRF%2023.png) an example graph.**

-# Option 2 features:
-- You can choose whether you want the whole video to be encoded or just a certain amount of seconds (using the `-t` argument).
-- Choose whether you want the x264 (H.264/AVC) or x265 (H.265/HEVC) encoder to be used.
-- You can specify whether you want the SSIM and/or PSNR to be calculated in addition to the VMAF.
-Or you can disable the computation of quality metrics entirely, if the only information you're interested in is the time taken to transcode and the resulting filesize.

 # Usage:
 ```